syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-windows.md

 ## Install Blazor SfPdfViewer NuGet package in Blazor MAUI in windows application

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
+To use Syncfusion Blazor components in the application, add a reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

 Install the [Syncfusion.Blazor.SfPdfViewer](https://www.nuget.org/packages/Syncfusion.Blazor.SfPdfViewer) NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/packages?q=syncfusion.blazor).